 There are tonnes of wineries throughout Tasmania that you can visit, but for this post i will just talk about my two favourite ‘close’ to Hobart.

 Bangor Wine and Oyster Shed – I LOVE this place.
 I would put it up there as one of my favourite places to eat in Tasmania.
 Perched up on a rolling green hill with sweeping views of the winery and river this place is definitely worth the visit.
-I am not really an oyster fan, but in Tassie, i developed a deep love affair with them – they are sooooo fresh, give them a go, especially at Bangor!!
-It is located about 45 mins drive from Hobart so you get to see lots of the cute little country towns on your way.
-We stopped in here for lunch after a day of exploring Eagle Hawk Neck and the Tasman Peninsula (National Park).
+It is located about 45 mins drive from Hobart.

 Frogmore Creek Winery – This winery has grown extremely popular in recent years and in the busy periods you will need to make a booking.
 It is located about 15 mins from Hobart in the picturesque Coal River Valley.
-We didn’t manage to get a reservation the last time we went as they were booked out, so make sure you book in advance.
+It has insanely good food, wine and views so it is well worth the visit.

 Just like stepping back in time Battery Point will transport you to another era, the 19th century to be exact.
 The beautifully crafted narrow streets and sandstone buildings make for a charming afternoon stroll.

 Have you been to Hobart?
-Do you agree with this list or is there something you would add?
-Let me know what you think 🙂
+Let me know what you think of this post 🙂